 Egyir-Paintsil persuaded his denomination to contribute generously and regularly to the Bible Society of Ghana (BSG).
 He was appointed to various positions in the BSG including president, vice chairman and finally, chairman.
 He participated in various institutes including the Ghana Institute of Language Literacy and Bible Translation (GILLBT) and the Haggai Institute in Singapore, as well as in international conferences such as the Lausanne Congress in 1974, and the World Pentecostal Conference in London, 1976.
 He was closely acquainted with Byang Kato, Kwame Bediako, Samuel Odunaike, Festo Kivengere, Thomas Wyatt, Billy Graham, T. L. Osborne, Morris Cerullo, Gottfried Osei-Mensah, and T. F. Zimmerman.
 Whenever a top evangelist was in Ghana in the 1950s through the early 1970s, Egyir-Paintsil often interpreted the sermon into a local Ghanaian language as he did for James McKeown.

-Egyir-Paintsil’s keynote speech at the Ghana Congress on Evangelization in 1977 launched him as an expert on missiology, contextualization and the rising impact of Third World Pentecostalism on global Christianity.
+Egyir-Paintsil’s keynote speech at the Ghana Congress on Evangelization in 1977 drew attention to missions, contextualization and the rising impact of Third World Pentecostalism on global Christianity.
 With fervency and authority he ministered across denominations, at workplace Christian Fellowships and among student groups.
 He presented papers at events.
 He chaired the first national conference of the Pentecost Students and Associates (PENSA) in 1980.
 He was a co-editor of Pentecost Fire and a regular voice on Pentecost Hour.
 On February 22, 1981 he preached to the nation by television from the Black Star Square as President of the Ghana Pentecostal Council.
-Four weeks later, on March 22, 1981, when he was called home to be with the Lord, he had clocked sixteen years as Greater Accra Regional Apostle, 1965 – 1981, and twenty-nine years as general secretary, 1952 – 1981.
+Four weeks later, on March 22, 1981, when he was called home to be with the Lord, God had enabled him to do sixteen years as Greater Accra Regional Apostle, 1965 – 1981, and twenty-nine years as general secretary, 1952 – 1981.
 At the time of his home-call he was president of the Ghana Pentecostal Council, Chairman of the Bible Society of Ghana, general secretary of The Church of Pentecost and Greater Accra Regional Apostle.

 His wife was Victoria Vivian.
 They had four children, Joseph, Elizabeth, Sophia, and Victoria.